UsabilityEngineering/fridge/phaseI/README.md

 *   Needs an effective way to budget and track expenses
 *   Needs short recipes
 *   Food items need to have caloric and ingredient information
-*   Needs recipes based on food items along with the different types of dishes and recipe categories
+*   Needs recipes based on food items along with different types of dishes and recipe categories
 *   Needs to indicate when a certain food item is about to expire